 - DRS correctly stated the facts about its project transition plan and that the agency overlooked the cost savings

 - DRS also target the awardee’s proposal.
 Failure to do so may still get a bid protest denied because protestors often focus on their own technical proposal evaluation but say nothing about the awardee’s.

 - DRS’s GAO protest also went on to state how it was prejudiced by the unreasonable agency evaluation.
 This is another hurdle that some government contractors fail to overcome.

-What Does the Government Look for in Project Transition Plan
+What Does the Government Look for in Contractor Transition Plan?

 The contractor Transition Plan should also focus on overcoming barriers to transition; developing milestones and measurable commitments that will be included in the schedule.

 These are but a few issues that you can help your company to withstand a bid protest launched against your company for an insufficient government contract transition plan.